grafana/agent/docs/sources/flow/reference/components/otelcol.auth.sigv4.md

 For concrete examples, see the [examples](#examples) section.

-The AWS regions are listed [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
+A list of valid AWS regions can be found on Amazon's documentation for [Regions, Availability Zones, and Local Zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

 ## Blocks